U.S. Packaging EPR Fee Calculator

 Which states does the EPR fee calculator cover?

 All seven U.S. states with enacted packaging EPR laws: Oregon, Colorado, California, Maine, Minnesota, Maryland, and Washington.
 Oregon (since July 2025) and Colorado (since January 2026) have live fee obligations.
-California fees begin in 2027 and the calculator uses CAA's draft 2027 schedule (Table 5 of the program plan filed June 15, 2026), Maine startup fees are expected in late 2026, and Minnesota, Maryland, and Washington phase in later.
+California fees begin in 2027 and the calculator uses CAA's draft 2027 schedule (Table 5 of the program plan REVISED June 18, 2026), Maine has no fee date at all after its Stewardship Organization RFP closed with no bids in August 2026, and Minnesota, Maryland, and Washington phase in later.
 For the four states without a published or draft schedule, the calculator shows projections from Oregon's rates.

 Are the calculator's fee estimates official?